minhtuannguyen/adskip/readme.md

 5. Make sure the Userscripts & the JS script itself is enabled, and that other ad blockers are disabled for YouTube.
 7. ta daaa

 This will work on iOS too.
-Just save it to your iCloud files or Airdrop it.
+Just save it to your iCloud files or Airdrop it to your iPhone.